 Enjoying an afternoon of spritz and Cicchetti is a must in Venice.
 A Spritz Veneziano is an aperitif in Northeast Italy and Cicchetti are bite-sized entrees similar to tapas often on a slice of bread.
 Our favorite Spritz is at Bacareto Da Lele for a cool €1.50 and it’s right around the corner from Osteria Al Squero, an excellent spot for Cicchetti.
 There’s little to no seating room so come prepared to stand and relax along the canal.

+Milan should be on anyone’s 2 week Italy itinerary.
 Milan (Milano) is the fashion capital of the world and is home to greats like Prada, Valentino, Versace, and Dolce & Gabbana.
 However, the vast majority of tourists do not shop for these clothing brands and isn’t a reason to go unless you’re into high-class fashion.
-However, Milan does pack a fair amount of sights, museums, and restaurants worth visiting.
+However, the city does pack a fair amount of sights, museums, and restaurants worth visiting, and in general there are plenty of things to do in Milan.

 It’s a city that full of style and known for being posh.
 This means hip bars, well-dressed locals, and plenty of great places to eat.
 The city also serves as a great base if you want to explore the Southern Italian Alps and famous lakes like Como and Garda.